openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

                   azure:
                     properties:
                       resourceTags:
                         description: resourceTags is a list of additional tags to apply to Azure resources created for the cluster.
 See https://docs.microsoft.com/en-us/rest/api/resources/tags for information on tagging Azure resources.
-Azure supports a maximum of 50 tags per resource except for few, which is limited to 15.
+Azure supports a maximum of 50 tags per resource except for few, which have limitation of 15 tags.
 OpenShift reserves 10 tags for its internal use, and allows 5 tags for user configuration.
                         type: array
                         maxItems: 5
                         items: